 3. Make it about getting a divorce, not about “one upping” your ex.
 You will find plenty of divorce attorneys willing to play the game and us any opportunity to flan the adversarial flames.
 That is after all how divorce attorneys make money, by causing conflict and extending the process.
 Keep it as simple as possible, save yourself extended emotional stress and money on legal ees.
 Doing so means moving on to the life you have waiting for you after divorce.

 4. Let go of the past, stay focused on the future.
 Staying stuck in the past and constantly thinking about negative things that happened during the marriage clouds your judgment and keeps you from thinking rationally.
 That is not the frame of mind you want to be in during divorce litigation.
 Plus, the less you hold onto the past, the less baggage you have to take with you into the future.
+One way to let go of your past is to get rid of the things you don't need from your marriage.
+Put away painful mementos, sell your engagement ring, get rid of the marital bed.
+Start your new life afresh!

 5. Don’t lose yourself in the process.
 As I said before, you had a life before you were married, you will have one after you are divorced.
 Don’t allow the stress of your divorce to turn you into someone you won’t recognize.
 Stay true to who you are as a person, hold tight to your moral beliefs and standards and you will find yourself stronger once you come out the other side of divorce.